canopas/UIPilot/docs/index.md

 - Typesafe parameters - Routing with wrong parameters will fail at compile time rather than runtime.
 - Very tiny library - it's barely 200 lines of code.

-## Worried about usage of AnyView?
-Well, according to official [apple docs](https://developer.apple.com/documentation/swiftui/anyview)
-> An AnyView allows changing the type of view used in a given view hierarchy.
-Whenever the type of view used with an AnyView changes, the old hierarchy is destroyed and a new hierarchy is created for the new type.

-View is recreated only if underlying type changes and that never happens in the case of UIPilot as each route is mapped to a particular view.

 ## How to use?